rcrelia/aws-vpc-scenario2/README.md

 Example Playbook
 ----------------

+Note: use the appropriate real-world value for your remote_cidr

+Role play:

 ~~~~
   ---
   - name: Create a Scenario 2 VPC with public and private subnets in two AZs